stealth/grab/README.md

   it will by default match Unicode which is 3 times slower, and tries to compensate the speedloss by skipping 'ignore'-based files. `-e` is faster than `-P`, so better choose `-e`, but thats not as powerful as a PCRE
-* pipe the output to `wc -l` to check whether the amount of match reports is equal and no files were missing in the scan
+* redirect the output to `/dev/null` to avoid tty based effects
 * add `-H -n 4` to _greppin_ if you want best performance. `-H` is PCRE compatible with only very few exceptions (according to hyperscan docu)
 * `setfattr -n user.pax.flags -v "m" /path/to/binary` if you run on grsec systems and require rwx JIT mappings

-Then just go ahead and check the timings! :)
+Then just go ahead and check the timings.
+Even when not using hyperscan, `greppin` is significantly faster than `rg` when using PCRE2 expressions (PCRE2 vs. PCRE2) and still faster when comparing the fastest expressions (-e vs. hyperscan).